Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Keep walking north and you’ll hit the Chelsea Market on 9th Avenue and 15th street.
 Give a big fat middle finger to the Anthropologie store there, where I slowly lost my sanity working for 18 months (kidding/not kidding).
 Continue inside to some of the gourmet shops within the Chelsea Market.

 A few favorites are Fat Witch for insanely good brownies, the Chelsea Wine Vault for super-knowledgeable wine sellers (and sometimes free tastings!), the Doughnuttery for adorable mini-donuts, Heatonist for artisan hot sauces, Los Tacos No. 1 for surprisingly authentic and delicious tacos (certified by a Californian), and Num Pang sandwich shop for delicious banh mi.
 If you just need coffee, 9th Street Espresso has some amazing iced coffee and great espresso drinks.
+You can also go on a Chelsea Market food tour!

 I recommend getting at least some sort of thing to snack on to-go, as you’ll be walking The Highline next.
 Depending on the time of year and time of day, this can alternate between lovely and so ridiculously crowded that it’s not anywhere close to enjoyable.
 If you need to retreat from the crowds, Terroir Wine Bar is one of the best places to day drink and hide from people.
 If the crowds aren’t so bad, enjoy the view of fancy buildings and some street art, and walk up to about 20th or 23rd Street.